 There are a few ways to search for articles, both academic and non academic.

-One way is to do a search via the Discovery search.
-The Discovery Search searches almost everything the library has access to: books and media in the library, journal articles in databases the library subscribes to, and images.
+One way is to do a search via the General Search, which searches almost everything the library has access to: books and media in the library, journal articles in databases the library subscribes to, and images.
 Enter your search terms in the quick search box, or for more advanced search options click advanced search.

 If you are searching for academic sources from your results list page, look to the left for Format.
 Click on Academic Journals.
 Your results list will be reduced to include only sources deemed to be academic in nature.